peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

                 com.upokecenter.numbers.EInteger bigintTag)`<br>
  Generates a CBOR object from an arbitrary object and gives the resulting object a tag.
-* `static CBORObject FromObjectAndTag​(Object valueOb,
-                BigInteger bigintTag)`<br>
- Deprecated.
-Use the EInteger version instead.
- Use the EInteger version instead.
 * `static CBORObject FromSimpleValue​(int simpleValue)`<br>
  Creates a CBOR object from a simple value number.
 * `CBORObject get​(int index)`<br>
- Gets the value of a CBOR object by integer index in this array.
+ Gets the value of a CBOR object by integer index in this array or by integer key in this map.
 * `CBORObject get​(CBORObject key)`<br>
- Gets the value of a CBOR object in this map, using a CBOR object as the key.
+ Gets the value of a CBOR object by integer index in this array or by CBOR object key in this map.
 * `CBORObject get​(String key)`<br>
  Gets the value of a CBOR object in this map, using a string as the key.
 * `com.upokecenter.numbers.EInteger[] GetAllTags()`<br>
  Gets a list of all tags, from outermost to innermost.
 * `byte[] GetByteString()`<br>
- Gets the byte array used in this object, if this object is a byte string, without copying the data to a new one.
+ Gets the backing byte array used in this CBOR object, if this object is a byte string, without copying the data to a new byte array.
-* `BigInteger getInnermostTag()`<br>
- Deprecated.
-Use MostInnerTag instead.
- Use MostInnerTag instead.
 * `Collection<CBORObject> getKeys()`<br>
  Gets a collection of the keys of this CBOR object in an undefined order.
 * `com.upokecenter.numbers.EInteger getMostInnerTag()`<br>